jagerber48/sciform/README.rst

 Overview
 --------

-``sciform`` is used to convert python float objects into strings according to a variety of user-selected scientific formatting options including decimal, binary, fixed-point, scientific and engineering formats.
+``sciform`` is used to convert python numbers into strings according to a variety of user-selected scientific formatting options including decimal, binary, fixed-point, scientific and engineering formats.
 Where possible, formatting follows documented standards such as those published by `BIPM <https://www.bipm.org/en/>`_ or `IEC <https://iec.ch/homepage>`_.